kristinmull/first_repository/README.md

 Created for Intro to git and github from fredhutch.io

-Example rep for demo purposes
+Example repo for demo purposes

+results.txt includes info about wacky idea